Anatta336/webgl-lunch/readme.md

 ### Textures and fragment shader
-- UV mapping, paper wrapping analogy.
-- Painting to a model.
 - Idea of non-colour data in textures.
 - Image split up into pixels, each calculated individually.
 - Show a per-channel view of the textures.
 Explain normal as "what would be lit up".
+- UV mapping, paper wrapping analogy.

+La Belle c.1490-1496

 "the parts of the members which face each other steep each other in the tone of their surface."